 - Neo-Keynesianism contributes to booms and busts in the economy.
 Population medicine contributes to booms and busts of artifactual epidemics.

 - Neo-Keynesianism favors the growth of government bureaucracies and corporate interests.
-Population Medicine acts similarly.
+Population Medicine acts similarly, favoring the growth of healthcare bureaucracies and giant healthcare corporations.